Updated April 2026

 Third Party, Fire & Theft (Commercial)

 Covers damage you cause to other people's property, plus fire and theft of your own vehicle.
-Does not cover damage to your own vehicle from an accident.
+Does not cover damage to your own vehicle from a collision.

 Third-party property damage